The Public Angling Estate is open except for Portavoe Reservoir. For the latest information visit Angling news and

 All public libraries are closed until further notice.
 All mobile libraries and Homecall services have been stopped and all events in public libraries have been cancelled.

 LPS Customer Information Centres closures

-LPS offices and phone lines will be closed until Wednesday 15 April.
-The closure will be kept under regular review.
+LPS offices and Customer Information Centres remain closed, however most phone lines are now open.
 Urgent queries can be sent to LPS by email.
-See here for further information, contact details and updates on LPS
+Find out more at: further information, contact details and updates on LPS .

 You can find information about marriages and civil partnerships during the coronavirus restrictions at these links: